opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 Fixed Rate Run
 --------------

 Fixed rate run is the most basic type of NFVbench usage.
-It is usually used to verify that some amount of packets can pass network components in selected flow.
+It can be used to measure the drop rate with a fixed transmission rate of packets.

-The first example shows how to run PVP flow (default flow) with multiple different settings:
+This example shows how to run the PVP packet path (which is the default packet path) with multiple different settings:

 .. code-block:: bash

-    nfvbench -c nfvbench.cfg --no-reset --no-cleanup --rate 100000pps --duration 30 --interval 15 --json results.json
+    nfvbench -c nfvbench.cfg --no-cleanup --rate 100000pps --duration 30 --interval 15 --json results.json

 Used parameters: